Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part1/01_5_nf_hpc.md

     Each process runs independently.
 When a channel contains multiple inputs, Nextflow automatically creates parallel tasks, each running in isolation, connected only by data passed through channels.

+    Nextflow has a built-in concept called an **executor** which defines where Nextflow runs the workflow tasks.
+By default, this is the **local executor**, which executes all of the tasks on your own computer.
-    When running locally, these tasks all execute on your own computer using the local executor.
-This is great for development and small test runs.

-    But as datasets grow, your laptop quickly runs out of CPU and memory.
-That’s where the HPC scheduler takes over.
+    This is great for development and small test runs, but as datasets grow, your laptop quickly runs out of CPU and memory.
+This is where HPCs come in.

 ## 1.5.1 From your laptop to the cluster

+Nextflow supports several HPC executors, including `pbspro` and `slurm`, which we are using today.
 In earlier lessons, we saw that HPCs are shared, scheduled, and resource-limited.
-Nextflow acts as an intermediary, it:

-- Submits your workflow's processes to the scheduler
-- Handls the movement of data between filesystems
-- Monitors job completion.

-Each process in a Nextflow pipeline becomes a separate batch job or task array on the cluster if and only if you configure the workflow to interact with the cluster's job scheduler.
-Nextflow then:
+The HPC executors are set up to work within these constraints by acting as intermediaries between your workflow and the HPC scheduler.
+Their job is to:

-- Prepares a `work/` directory on shared storage
+- Prepare a `work/` directory within shared storage
-- Submits the process commands to the scheduler
+- Submit the workflow's tasks to the scheduler and request the necessary resources like CPUs, memory, and walltime
-- Moves data between the filesystem and compute nodes as needed
+- Handle the movement of data between filesystems, including between shared storage and the compute nodes' local filesystems
-- Checks for completion and retrieves logs, outputs, and exit codes
+- Check for job completion and retrieve logs, outputs, and exit codes
-- Publishes the output data to the shared filesystem
+- Publish the output data to the shared filesystem

 ![](figs/00_Nextflow_on_HPC_v2.png)